 Lift your spirits with high-desert inspirations.

 Begin your trip with a lakeside overnight at The Suttle Lodge & Boathouse in Sisters, where you can start your day with an alpine-style breakfast.
-Head south to Tumalo and fill your picnic basket with u-pick and farm stand goodies from Well Rooted Farms, and meats, jerky and pepper sticks from Pioneer Ranch.
-Enjoy your farm-fresh snacks as you stroll along the nearby Deschutes River.
+Head south to Tumalo and fill your picnic basket with u-pick and farm stand goodies from Well Rooted Farms, and locally sourced meats, snacks and libations from Schillings Garden Market.

 Before making your way south, tour the facilities and sample the creations of Crater Lake Spirits.
 Be sure to try the Prohibition gin, made with high-desert juniper berries.

 For lunch try the burger at Bend’s Jackson’s Corner, which sources its ingredients from local farms and ranches, and partners with the city’s many quality craft breweries.
 If you’re visiting on a Wednesday between May and October, spend the rest of the afternoon meandering through the stalls at the Bend Farmers Market.
 Locally sourced gifts and products can be found year-round at Central Oregon Locavore.